 A story of rapid progress

-The Linnets have certainly come a long way since being founded by supporters of former national non-league champions Runcorn AFC after a traumatic end for the old club, also three-times FA Trophy finalists at Wembley.
+The Linnets have certainly come a long way since being founded in 2006 by supporters of former national non-league champions, Runcorn AFC after a traumatic end for the old club, also three-times FA Trophy finalists at Wembley.

-The initial aims of the new club were to bring the Linnets back to Runcorn and re-establish the club as one of which the community could be proud.
-Both these ambitions have been achieved with the club still in its infancy.
+The initial aims of the new club had been to bring the Linnets back to Runcorn and re-establish the club as one of which the community could be proud.
+Both these ambitions were achieved with the club still in its infancy.

-The Millbank Linnets Stadium in Murdishaw, Runcorn, opened in 2010 and in the summer of 2017 work began to further enhance the ground with the building of a new, replacement clubhouse as part of wider redevelopment of surrounding land with retail and leisure facilities.
+The Millbank Linnets Stadium in Murdishaw, Runcorn, opened in 2010 and the winter of 2017 saw the completion and civic unveiling by Mayor of Halton, Alan Lowe of the replacement clubhouse as part of wider redevelopment of surrounding land with retail and leisure facilities.